johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

 </p>

 ## Cumulative Oil vs Monthly Oil Rate
-This plot allows us to see how the production is declining in these different DSUs, and forecast a the ultimat recovery assuming a terminal production rate.
+This plot allows us to see how the production is declining in these different DSUs.
+A common technique to forecast a the ultimate recovery is to extrapolate a line out from these trends and assume an economic abandonment rate (represented here by the black dashed line).
 ```javascript
 DSU_STREAM_PLOT(dataframe = dsu_df,
             rate_cum = 1,